eDavila-DrRaccoon/eduardo_portfolio/README.md

 ### Tecnológico de Monterrey, Guadalajara Campus
 **Role:** Robot Programming Professor – ROS • April - July 2024 • Zapopan, Jalisco, Mexico
    - **Description:** Led a course on ROS (Robot Operating System) for students in Robotics and Intelligent Systems Engineering, focusing on software development for a differential drive robot.
-Achieved a 96% satisfaction rate, achieving a recognition as a top-rated professor.
+Achieved a 96% satisfaction rate, earning recognition as a top-rated professor.
+[See recognition](https://www.linkedin.com/feed/update/urn:li:activity:7249158255002714113/)
    - 💎 **Skills:** C++ · Python · ROS · Technical instruction · Computer science · Code debugging
    <!-- - [Projects Folder](https://edavila-drraccoon.github.io/repo_ros2_course/) -->

-### Recognition of Fundus Pathologies
+### Recognition of Fundus Pathologies – Medical Image Segmentation
 **Role:** AI/ML Engineer • May 2021 - July 2024 • Zapopan, Jalisco, Mexico
-  - **Description:** Part of an international project with University Eye Hospitals in Germany, focusing on deep learning for recognizing and quantifying fundus pathologies in medical images using instance segmentation.
-This involved full AI/ML lifecycle management, from data preprocessing and augmentation to model training and evaluation, using Mask R-CNN with TensorFlow and Keras.
+  - **Description:** Part of an international project with University Eye Hospitals from Germany, focusing on deep learning for recognizing and quantifying fundus pathologies in medical images using instance segmentation.
+This involved the full AI/ML lifecycle management, from data preprocessing and augmentation to model training and validation, using a Mask R-CNN model with TensorFlow and Keras.
 Visualization techniques for evaluation included confusion matrices and precision-recall curves.
   - 💎 **Skills:** Mask R-CNN · TensorFlow · Keras · Data augmentation · Data visualization

-### Intelligent Visual Guide System (OJO SMART)
+### Intelligent Visual Guide System (OJO SMART) – Assistive Device Development
 **Role:** Computer Vision & ROS Developer • December 2019 - October 2023 • Zapopan, Jalisco, Mexico
-  - **Description:** Collaborated on developing OJO SMART, an assistive visual device for visually impaired users, enhancing safety and independence in daily tasks.
-My role involved creating ROS nodes using C++ and Python for core functionalities, including 1) color recognition through semantic segmentation and clustering using OpenCV, 2) detection and classification of civil protection signs using Haar cascades and CNNs using OpenCV and TensorFlow for C++, 3) data preprocessing for MXN, USD, and EUR banknote recognition with YOLOv3, and 4) text detection and extraction using OpenCV and OCR.
+  - **Description:** Collaborated on the development of OJO SMART, a modular assistive visual navigation device designed to enhance safety and independence for users with visual impairments in daily environments.
+My role focused on building ROS nodes in C++ and Python for core functionalities, including 1) **color recognition** using semantic segmentation and clustering techniques with OpenCV, 2) **detection and classification of civil protection signs** using Haar cascades and CNNs using OpenCV and TensorFlow for C++, 3) **currency recognition preprocessing** for MXN, USD, and EUR banknotes with YOLOv3, and 4) **text detection and extraction** using classical OpenCV and OCR techniques.
   - 💎 **Skills:** ROS · OpenCV · TensorFlow · C++ · Python · OCR

 ### Cinvestav, Guadalajara Campus
-**Role:** Graduate Teaching Assistant • September - December 2022 • Zapopan, Jalisco, Mexico
+**Role:** Graduate Teaching Assistant – Computer Vision and AI • September - December 2022 • Zapopan, Jalisco, Mexico
    - **Description:** Assisted in a graduate-level course on Computer Vision and Artificial Intelligence, focusing on artificial neural networks, convolutional networks, and deep learning.
 Provided support to master’s and PhD students in programming neural network models in MATLAB and Python using libraries such as TensorFlow, NumPy, OpenCV, and Matplotlib.
    - 💎 **Skills:** Python · TensorFlow · OpenCV · MATLAB · Problem solving · Code debugging

-### CUValles Technology Development Club
+### CUValles Technology Development Club – Sustainability & Automation Prototypes
 **Role:** Lead Embedded Developer • July 2016 - May 2017 • Zapopan, Jalisco, Mexico
-  - **Description:** Served as president of a student tech club at CUValles, overseeing mechatronic and electronic projects.
-Led workshops on embedded systems, guiding students in developing innovative systems, including patent-pending prototypes for underactuated control and environmental sustainability in tequila production.
-Initiated prototype development for embedded systems in sustainable practices, such as wastewater treatment and automated waste separation.
+  - **Description:** Served as leader of a student tech club at CUValles, overseeing mechatronic and electronic projects.
+Led workshops on embedded systems, guiding students in developing innovative systems, including patent-pending prototypes for control theory and environmental sustainability, such as wastewater treatment and automated waste separation in tequila production.
   - 💎 **Skills:** Embedded Systems · Signal Processing · Leadership · Prototyping · Patents

 ### CUValles, University of Guadalajara
 **Role:** PIC Workshop advisor – PIC Microcontroller Programming • August - December 2016 • Ameca, Jalisco, Mexico
-   - **Description:** Conducted training workshops in “basic” and “advanced” programming for PIC microcontrollers using C (XC8) language for Bachelor students.
+   - **Description:** Conducted workshops on basic and advanced PIC microcontroller programming in C (XC8) using MPLAB, guiding Bachelor students in circuit prototyping and debugging in both real and simulated environments
    - 💎 **Skills:** MPLAB · I2C & SPI · Technical instruction · Code debugging · PROTEUS

 <!-- For more, check out the [Projects Folder](link-to-projects-folder). -->
+## 🎓 Academic Degrees:

+### Ph.D. in Science in Electrical Engineering — AI/ML
+September 2, 2019 - May 17, 2024 • Cinvestav, Guadalajara Campus • Zapopan, Jalisco, Mexico
+   - **Thesis:** Deep learning for recognition and quantification of fundus pathologies using instance segmentation, and quaternion neural networks for low-light image enhancement.
+   - 💎 **Skills:** SciComm · Research · Mask R-CNN · Medical image analysis · AI/ML lifecycle

+### M.Sc. in Electrical Engineering — AI/ANNs
+September 4, 2017 - August 2, 2019 • Cinvestav, Guadalajara Campus • Zapopan, Jalisco, Mexico
+   - **Thesis:** Quaternion neural networks for low-light image enhancement, and identification of an electromechanical system.
+   - 💎 **Skills:** SciComm · Research · AI/ANNs · Robotics · Control theory

+### B.Eng. in Mechatronics — Embedded Systems
+August 1, 2012 - December 16, 2016 • CUValles, University of Guadalajara • Ameca, Jalisco, Mexico
+   - **Social service & Professional Internship:** Assistance and development of electronic and mechatronic projects in the electronics and telecommunications laboratory.
+   - 💎 **Skills:** Embedded systems · Programming · Digital electronics · HMI · Control theory

 ## 📜 Certifications
 <!-- - [name](link_to_certification) -->